bixb922/umidiparser/README.md

 Calculates and returns the length of the MidiFile in microseconds.

-Be aware that on a slow microcontroller, calculating the length of a large MIDI file might take a several of seconds.
+Be aware that on a slow microcontroller, calculating the length of a large MIDI file might take a several seconds.
 This is due to the way MIDI files work, in order to get the playing length, this method needs to parse the entire file, compute and add the time differences of all events.